anandj91/anand-mxnet/docs/static_site/src/pages/api/faq/env_var.md

 * MXNET_KVSTORE_SLICE_THRESHOLD
   - Values: Int ```(default=40000)```
   - The maximum size of an NDArray slice in terms of number of parameters.
-  - This parameter is used to slice an NDArray before synchronizing through P3Store (dist_prio).
+  - This parameter is used to slice an NDArray before synchronizing through P3Store (dist_p3).

 ## Memonger